Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 However, researchers from the Albert Einstien College of Medicine found that vinegar efficiently killed M. tuberculosis.
 However, it only achieved this feat after 30 minutes of exposure to a 6% acetic acid solution.
 Source

 Whilst this is still impressive, I have to question how long I would want to leave the vinegar on my countertops.
 However, if this is the scientific set time for killing germs, bear this in mind when reading the rest of this article.

 So just how effective is vinegar when you want to kill your household germs?
 Do you have doubts about its efficiency?

 Should you be changing back to the toxic commercial cleaners on the market?
 Or are there some hidden natural cleaners that can do the job better?

-Plus at the end of the article, I will reveal the hidden natural cleaning alternatives that we should all be using.
+Plus, at the end of the article, I will reveal the hidden natural cleaning alternatives we should all be using.

 How Effective Is Vinegar At Killing Viruses?

 Vinegar is a combination of acetic acid and water made from a two-step fermentation process.
 The strength of the vinegar varies from about 4% acetic acid up to about 8%.

 This is the strength of the most common kinds of vinegar; however, it can go as high as 20%.

 Although 20% is not the norm for edible kinds of vinegar so this would be a specialist home cleaning vinegar.